Wedgwood’s double-trunk cedar could become an archaeological site

 In front of the empty lot where the cedar sits, a chain-link fence has been transformed with signs and children’s drawings bearing messages like “Save Seattle Trees.”
 More than a hundred people gathered at the site Tuesday evening in response to ongoing plans to remove the tree as early as the end of the week, according to a public notice.

-The tree, whose two trunks are each about four feet in diameter, was scheduled to be axed July 14.
+The tree, whose two trunks are each about 4 feet in diameter, was scheduled to be axed July 14.
 Then the city found the public wasn’t properly notified after outcry from community and tribal leaders.

 Originally, Ballard Tree Service was contracted to complete the project, but the company pulled out after community backlash.
 Alex Tree Service was set to take it over next, then owner Alex Ayegba announced at Tuesday’s gathering he wouldn’t cut down the cedar either, eliciting cheers and hugs from those gathered.